nih-cfde/training-and-engagement/docs/TrainingRepoStyleGuide/3TutorialComponents.md

 Options:
 ```

-*"Conclusion"*
+*"Conclusion" (optional)*

-Briefly sum up the tutorial key points as a bullet point list (it could be a restatement of the learning objectives if any were stated in the Introduction).
+If applicable, briefly sum up the tutorial key points as a bullet point list (it could be a restatement of the learning objectives if any were stated in the Introduction).
+In some cases, it may make sense to have a "Conclusion" section and in others a "Key Points" admonition box is sufficient.

 Use the admonition `note` format:

 ```
 !!! note "Key Points"